beinformed2020/wda/content/english/blog/Parents-Consent-Notice-r1.md

 Download and complete the Notice of Liability template with your details and those of the other person for whom you hold joint parental responsibility (Respondent).

-Provide two copies of this notice to ensure both parents hold signed copies, both should be signed by yourself and the Respondent
+*Provide two copies of this notice to ensure both parents hold signed copies, both should be signed by yourself and the Respondent.*